Front Crawl Breathing Technique

 When you swim front crawl, breathing techniques I talk about such as explosive and trickle refer to how you exhale as you swim.

-You may be completely unaware of how you breathe when you are swimming front crawl so now is the time to discover which breathing technique suits your and for your to take control of your front crawl swimming stroke.
+You may be completely unaware of how you breathe when you are swimming front crawl so now is the time to discover which breathing technique suits your and for you to take control of your front crawl swimming stroke.

 free front crawl technique ebook